CCI-MOC/documentation/docs/source/Swift-Implementation-for-Radiology-in-the-Cloud.md

+# Swift Implementation for Radiology in the Cloud

 The OpenStack Object Store project, known as Swift, offers cloud storage software so that you can store and retrieve lots of data with a simple API.

 It's built for scale and optimized for durability, availability, and concurrency across the entire data set.

 Swift is ideal for storing unstructured data that can grow without bound.

-There are two apis viz. **pfioh and pman**, which interact with the Swift storage to get or put data.
+There are two apis viz. **pfioh** and **pman**, which interact with the Swift storage to get or put data.

 For accessing the Swift storage, authorization credentials needs to provided as a secret, mounted into the pod.

 More information can be found at [Configuring Swift Credentials](https://github.com/awalkaradi95moc/pman/blob/master/openshift/README.rst)

-## pfioh
+### pfioh

 1) The data pushed to pfioh is stored in Swift.
 In Swift, an object container is created with the name as specified in the key.